Viviendlune/app-dev/README.md

 ### Favorite Quote
 > "In this world, only those who create a new path will find a way to live."

-This Markdown structure provides a detailed overview of the series *Alice in Borderland* on GitHub, using headers, lists, emphasis, and a block quote to convey information about the show without incorporating any specific code snippets.